Watercolor Garden Cottage: Inspired by Beatrix Potter

-Starting on February 15, there will be a private Facebook discussion group just for this course.
-You are also welcome to share comments and images in my general course discussion group — both links will be posted on our course site.
-(The Facebook discussion groups are completely optional and no instruction takes place there.)
+You are very welcome to share comments and images with others in my courses around the world, in my private Facebook discussion group — the link will be posted on our course site.
+(The Facebook discussion group is completely optional and no instruction takes place there.)

 WHAT SUPPLIES ARE NEEDED?

 The supply list is basic, and you may already have art supplies you like to use.
 Feel free to make substitutions if your supplies are slightly different.
 I am happy to answer your questions about supplies – my email is email@example.com.